Information for Staff

 What types of programmes are available?

-A wide range of apprenticeship programmes are available, from accountancy to project management to surveying, with more being developed all the time.
+Apprenticeships are traditionally associated with sectors like construction and engineering, but there are now hundreds of different apprenticeships across a wide range of professions.
+More than 700 programmes are available, from accountancy to project management to senior leadership, with more being developed all the time.
 The Institute for Apprenticeships website lists the programmes currently available.
 Please contact the Apprenticeships Manager to find out whether an apprenticeship is available in an area relevant to you.

 Am I eligible?